nosas/blog/toonvision/classification/article.md

 It makes sense for this image to be incorrect because we purposefully excluded occluded Cogs from the dataset.
 Ideally, the model would be able to generalize to the unseen data.

-The other two images frequently appear in wrong predictions of all models.
+The other two images frequently appear in the wrong predictions of all models.
 I assume it's because the images contain brown in the middle of the image - a feature commonly seen in Bossbot and Sellbot Cogs.

 We'll interpret the layers' activations as heatmaps later to see if this is the case.